• Skip to primary navigation

 How do you know when gingerbread cookies are cooked?

-What to do if you end up over baking your gingerbread men...
+What to do if you end up overbaking your gingerbread men...

 If you're cookies got a little overcooked and are a little crisp go ahead and ice them.
 Once the icing is set, pack them up in an airtight container and leave them overnight.
 The icing will soften them considerably overnight.